 6. Describe Briefly About Your Experience

 The interviewer here wants to know your entire experience regarding your job and education.
-You can briefly explain about your internships, education, and any past job.
+You can briefly explain your internships, education, and any past job.
 This will give confidence in hiring and make things easy.

-“I have experience in selecting and picking products for shipment based on purchase orders after inspecting each unit and verifying the ordered quantity.
+“I have experience selecting and picking products for shipment based on purchase orders after inspecting each unit and verifying the ordered quantity.
 Apart from this, I have expertise in maintaining the product inventory digitally and doing computer tasks as well.
-I can work on excel sheets and apply few formulas as well.”
+I can work on excel sheets and apply a few formulas as well.”